Skip to content

 About

-BIRCH Day 1 attendees BIRCH Day 2 attendees
+BIRCH Day 1 attendees

 Welcome to the Behavioral Research Center for HIV (BIRCH) at the University of Washington.
 This developmental Center, funded by the National Institute of Mental Health (P30 MH123248), provides infrastructure and support for high-impact science on HIV and mental health and a research home for like-minded scholars.
 The Center emphasizes interdisciplinary research on the behavioral aspects of the epidemic, especially how we can better integrate mental health treatment into HIV prevention and treatment strategies.
-In addition, the Center offers technical assistance, training, and pilot funding as well as nurtures the next generation of diverse HIV researchers through training and mentorship.
+In addition, the Center offers technical assistance, training, and pilot funding as well as nurtures the next generation of HIV researchers through training and mentorship.
 Our goal is to facilitate the dissemination of the latest advances, not just within academic circles, but to HIV service providers, affected communities, and policymakers as well.

 UW BIRCH prioritizes partnerships with our university, community, and global partners, without whose support we cannot succeed.
-We look forward to working closely with our partners and building this Center together.

 Mission, Vision, and Cross-cutting Themes